2001–02 Houston Rockets season

 The 2001–02 Houston Rockets season was the 35th season for the Houston Rockets in the National Basketball Association, and their 31st season in Houston, Texas.
-In the 2001 NBA draft, the Rockets selected small forward Richard Jefferson from the University of Arizona with the thirteenth overall pick, but soon traded him to the New Jersey Nets in exchange for power forward, and top draft pick Eddie Griffin out of Seton Hall University.
+The Rockets received the 13th overall pick in the 2001 NBA draft, and selected small forward Richard Jefferson from the University of Arizona, selected center Jason Collins out of Stanford University with the 18th overall pick, and also selected shooting guard Brandon Armstrong out of Pepperdine University with the 23rd overall pick.
+However, the Rockets soon traded all three players to the New Jersey Nets in exchange for rookie power forward, and first-round draft pick Eddie Griffin out of Seton Hall University on draft day.
 During the off-season, the team acquired All-Star forward Glen Rice from the New York Knicks, and re-acquired former Rockets forward Kevin Willis from the Milwaukee Bucks.

-In their first season since 1983–84 without All-Star center Hakeem Olajuwon, the Rockets got off to a 7–5 start to the regular season, but then suffered a dreadful 15-game losing streak.
-Rice only played just 20 games due to a knee injury, and Maurice Taylor missed the entire regular season due to a ruptured Achilles tendon.
+With the addition of Rice and Griffin, and in their first season since 1983–84 without All-Star center Hakeem Olajuwon, the Rockets got off to a 7–5 start to the regular season.
+However, the team suffered a dreadful 15-game losing streak afterwards, as Rice only played just 20 games due to a knee injury, and Maurice Taylor was out for the entire season due to a ruptured Achilles tendon.
 Due to injuries that hindered their roster for parts of the year, the Rockets played mediocre basketball all season long, losing 15 of their final 18 games, and finishing in fifth place in the Midwest Division with a disappointing 28–54 record.